Evgenii-Evgenevich/CooperateOrCheat/README.md

     The agents can be different strategies:
-    The naive strategy: always put a coin on the stake hoping to get two if the opponent does the same The greedy strategy: never put coins hoping to get three if the opponent does the opposite
+    The naive strategy: always put a coin on the stake hoping to get two if the opponent does the same The greedy strategy: never put coins hoping to get three if the opponent does the opposite The random strategy: randomly put coins

     To take the rounds of the game in which each agent plays with each.
 At the end of a round the agents with a negative amount in the account die.
 If less than two agents, the game ends.

 I added the imitation strategy for the agents (CopyistAgent).
-The imitation strategy: at the first step put coin on the stake and next copy the previous step of the opponent I think the imitation strategy is a more optimal strategy than that proposed three.
+The imitation strategy: at the first step put coin on the stake and next copy the previous step of the opponent.
+I think the imitation strategy is a more optimal strategy than that proposed three.